dfrappart/dfrappart.github.io/_posts/2025-05-22-More_on_Gateway_API.markdown

 We start discussing about Gateway API in a previous article about applications exposition.
 As mentionned in the [kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/ingress/), the Ingress API is now frozen, and the Gateway API is the official replacement to all the Ingress implementations currently used.
-Again, we can find infoirmation about the available implementation of the Gateway API in the [documentation](https://gateway-api.sigs.k8s.io/implementations/).
+Again, we can find information about the available implementation of the Gateway API in the [documentation](https://gateway-api.sigs.k8s.io/implementations/).
 Present in this list are, among others:

 - Nginx Gateway Fabric